Fearful European bankers see little to be thankful for

 LONDON On Thanksgiving Thursday, people working in Europe's financial sector are struggling to find much to be thankful for.

-While the United States turns its back on global gloom for a long holiday weekend, a failed German bond auction has finally brought home to Europeans the realisation that nowhere is safe.
+While the United States turns its back on global gloom for a long holiday weekend, a failed German bond auction has finally brought home to Europeans the realization that nowhere is safe.

 Until this week Germany -- Europe's largest economy, with a hard line on austerity -- had been seen as the euro zone's last refuge and a source of comfort for the army of bankers, fund managers and traders caught in Europe's deepest financial crisis since World War Two.